Mine-and-blade-admin/Battlegear2/README.md

 Mine and Blade : Battlegear - 2
 ===============================

-Minecraft version: 1.6.2
+Minecraft version: 1.6.4
-Forge Version: 1.6.2-9.10.1.871 (nightly at the time of writing)
+Forge Version: 1.6.4-9.11.1.916

-Note from nerd-boy: Although the source code version will work for this version of Forges, there is still currently an issue with the ASM.
-I will look into this ass soon as I have some free time, however I am super busy right now.
-For the moment all users should use the previous version of the mod with minecraft forge 9.10.1.849 or lower.

-Source is updated for Minecraft 1.6.2
+Source is updated for Minecraft 1.6.4

 This is the second iteration of Mine & Blade: Battlegear, the popular dual-wielding and combat mod for Minecraft.
 The mod will have a heavy dependency on the use of ASM (coremod) to edit the bytecode of the minecraft base classess.
-Currently this feature is not avaliable.

 What does and doesn't work
 --------------------------